-Intermountain Healthcare is currently offering Project ECHO® sessions for Hepatology, Gastroenterology & Transplant, Eating Disorders, and Antimicrobial Stewardship (EASIE).
-Additional areas of care will be added in 2019.
+Intermountain Healthcare is currently offering Project ECHO sessions for Dementia Care, Eating Disorders, and Antimicrobial Stewardship (EASIE).
+Additional programs will continue to be added in 2019.
 Visit this page often for updates.

 All clinics are held at the Intermountain Medical Center campus in Murray, Utah, with remote access via Zoom Video.
 Once registered, participants will receive full connection/location details.